jinnotgin/flashrank-api/Readme.md

-# Flash Rank API served using Fast API
+# Using FlashRank with Fast API (Cohere rerank API format)

 ## SetUp